I have been termed as a "multi-passionate" person. I like the sound of that and here is why...

-I hold a Master’s degree from the University of the Arts and have been teaching art and design courses at the community college level for almost a decade.
+I also hold a Master’s degree from the University of the Arts and taught art and design courses at the community college level for 12 years.
 I have also taught graduate courses in the Museum Studies Graduate program at UArts and worked as an art conservation technician at the Philadelphia Museum of Art in objects and textiles.

-I’ve been a painter most of my life and for the past 15 years have concentrated my studies using the realism colorist philosophies of Henry Hensche and his predecessor Henry Hawthorne, both of the Cape Cod School of Art.
-I’ve also studied under the following distinguished artists; Camille Prezwodek , Petaluma CA; Jean Brinton Jaecks , Annapolis, MD; Robin Frey and Natalie Italiano of Studio Incamminati in Philadelphia and Valerie Craig; St. Davids, PA.
+In 2009, after taking a workshop, I was bitten by the color realist philosophies of Henry Hensche and his predecessor Henry Hawthorne, both of the Cape Cod School of Art.
+I have studied under the following distinguished artists; Camille Prezwodek , Petaluma CA; Jean Brinton Jaecks , Annapolis, MD; Robin Frey and Natalie Italiano of Studio Incamminati in Philadelphia and Valerie Craig; St. Davids, PA, and many more.

 I have also worked as a freelance graphic designer, primarily with cultural non-profit organizations.
 My graphic design work may be found in two permanent exhibits at the Academy of Natural Sciences, as well as many projects with Rutgers University and the Philadelphia Museum of Art.

-I’m excited to share that I’ve had two enameling tutorials published in the online publication Artisan Jewelry Times (www.artisanjewelrytimes.com).
+I’m excited to share that I’ve had two jewelry enameling tutorials published in the online publication Artisan Jewelry Times (www.artisanjewelrytimes.com UPDATE: this online publication is out of business).
 They are in the November 2015 and November 2016 issues.
 I am also published in the Winter 2017-2018 issue of Belle Armoire Magazine as one of their featured artists.
-And this year my Halstead Design Challenge piece was selected as a finalist out of a field of approximately 200 works.
+And in 2019 my Halstead Design Challenge piece was selected as a finalist out of a field of approximately 200 works.
 It was on exhibit at the Society of North American Goldsmiths (SNAG) conference in Chicago in May 2019.